mminer/consolation/README.md

 ## Using

 Attach this script to a game object.
 The window can be opened with a configurable hotkey (defaults to backtick).
+Alternatively, shake-to-open can be enabled in the Inspector to open the console on mobile devices.

 ## Compatibility

 Supports Unity 4.x.
-It hasn't been tested on all the platforms that Unity supports.
+It hasn't been tested on all the platforms that Unity supports but it probably works on most.